mml555/jewgo-app/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is part of the Jewgo restaurant directory application.

----
+## Support

-**Last Updated:** 2025-07-29 01:49 UTC - Force Cloudflare Pages to pick up latest commit
+For support or questions, please contact the development team.